samsunq/CPQA_Datasets/README.md

 The vegetation species collected in the dataset are classified according to the "Encyclopedia of Chinese Resources Science".
 The data we collected is characterized by wide distribution, diverse types, complex species, and diverse ecological adaptability.
 It includes both native types developed under natural environmental conditions and persistent secondary types formed by human interference.
 Therefore, we believe that the dataset we have created is usable and generalizable.
 ![伪装MOS图示例](https://github.com/samsunq/CPQA_Datasets/assets/90139092/45c82959-0ae0-45c6-88a8-09168116b13a)

+Attention:
+[CPQA_Datasets version 1.0 only give the MOS value for every pic.
+The next version version we will give the detection and segmentation ground-truth for every pic, which could support for camouflage detection works]